PrecisionNutrition/capacitor-device-model/README.md

 1. Do work
 2. Commit work and push
-3. Update versions in CapacitorDeviceModel.podspec and package.json to the same version
+3. Update versions in PrecisionNutritionCapacitorDeviceModel.podspec and package.json to the same version
 3. `npm install` to bump package-lock.json
 4. `git commit -am "<VERSION_NUMBER>"`
 5. `git tag v<VERSION_NUMBER>`